Alphasud/CharlesDenneulin_12_13072021/README.md

     - `http://localhost:3001/12`

 ## Documentation
-Documentation is available throught the project' code and in a dedicated project folder.
+Documentation is available throught the project's code and in a dedicated project folder.
-In the 'docs' folder, you'll find index.html files that you can open in a browser for a better reading experience.
+In the 'docs' folder, you'll find an index.html files that you can open in a browser for a better reading experience.